 Stage one has been completed with new culverts installed beneath Whitewood Road in mid-2017 (see image above).

-Stage two is in the final design phase and is expected to be completed by the end of 2018.
+Stage two is expected to be completed by the end of 2019.

 Lorikeet Court, Herbert